 I made a few minor changes to the original recipe.
 I added a little red hot pepper, of course it is optional but for me, some spiciness was missing.
 I felt that the sweet pork along with the sweet sauce needed a touch of spiciness to balance the dish out.
 Not sure if it is authentic but this was more to satisfy my personal taste.

 If you can’t find tenderloin or just don’t want to spend so much money, sirloin is a nice alternative.
-Sirloin, a different part of the pork is not as tender, will require longer cooking time and more cooking liquid.
+Sirloin, a different part of the pork, is not as tender, will require longer cooking time and more cooking liquid.
 (I cooked it for 15 minutes longer and added an extra 1/4 cup of chicken stock).
 Honestly, they both taste nice though.
 Of course, if you want to impress your guests, or just treat yourself to something special, the tenderloin is more superior in flavor so go for the tenderloin!

 A few words about the pork.
 It is sweet and salty.
 According to Ancient Chinese Medicine, pork is great for the fall and the winter as it is moistening.
 In fact, pork is moistening for the lungs, kidneys, and the spleen-pancreas.
 In Europe, it is a popular meat during the cold months especially during Christmas time.